Most vexing parse

-The most vexing parse is a counterintuitive form of syntactic ambiguity resolution in the C++ programming language.
-In certain situations, the C++ grammar cannot distinguish between the creation of an object parameter and specification of a function's type.
-In those situations, the compiler is required to interpret the line as the latter.
+The most vexing parse is a counterintuitive ambiguity resolution in C++.
+In certain situations, the C++ grammar cannot distinguish between initializing an object parameter, declaring an object or declaring a function while specifying the function's return type.
+In these situations, the compiler is required to interpret the statement as the latter, even though this is rarely the programmer's intention.